 We act as agents for customers wishing to sell instruments, and we charge a reasonable, flexible commission rate for this service.
-If you have a horn you wish to sell, please phone or e-mail us; however, we reserve the right to reject poor-quality instruments.
+If you have a French horn you wish to sell, please phone or e-mail us; however, we reserve the right to reject poor-quality instruments.

 Tony himself performs small adjustments, ‘tweaks’ and minor repairs, and specialist craftsmen do more complex repair work.